How custom Slackbots can help foster inclusive office culture

 Ten Forward is half women, and like many women, a lot of us prefer not to be referred to by the word "guys" (because it's not gender-neutral).

-At the same time, it's an ingrained habit, and some Ten Forwarders (both men AND women) struggle to remember.
+At the same time, it's an ingrained habit, and some Ten Forwarders (of all genders) struggle to remember.
 One Ten Forwarder recently asked for help with alternatives he could use, and another said his social anxiety made it hard for him to be called out in public, but that he wanted to do better.

 If only there were a way to configure a list of autoresponses to selected words that could be displayed at random ...